People sometimes ask: “If I get arrested for DUI, should I take the breath test or refuse?”

 Recent budget cuts mean that the FDLE has slashed the number of Departmental Inspectors.
 FDLE previously required its Departmental Inspectors to travel at least once a year to the Central Breath Testing Unit (CBTU) of the Hillsborough County Sheriff’s Office (HCSO) for an inspection.

-Inspecting the instruments at the location where the test was conducted used to be critical, and that requirement was eliminated just because of budget cuts.
+Inspecting the instruments where the breath tests are conducted on people arrested for DUI used to be critical, and that requirement was eliminated just because of budget cuts.

 .20 BAC Means You are NOT Eligible for the RIDR Program